zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
-Those of you who already have heard about the Durable Extensions are already knows that they are very powerful and at the same time they are quite intuitive and simple to use.
+Those of you who already have heard about the Durable Extensions already know that they are very powerful and at the same time they are quite intuitive and simple to use.

 However this simplicity may give you an **illusion of understanding** how it actually works.
 But in the reality **there are** some constraints that are not obvious at all and violation of these constraints leads to a poor performance and confustion.